 - You and all other principals within the law practice(s) in which you were or are still a principal did not have any claims or notify any circumstances that, due to the potential for a claim, required a claims provision to be made by Lawcover or any previous PII provider.

-If you are considering whether to acquire the majority of client files, legal staff or principals of an existing law practice, the claims experience of that law practice will very likely become the claims history of your law practice upon acquisition.
+If you are considering whether to acquire the majority of client files, legal staff or principals of an existing law practice, the claims experience of that law practice will very likely form part of the claims history of your law practice upon acquisition.
 So before acquiring a law practice, or before bringing a new solicitor into your law practice, enquire into the professional standing and performance of that law practice or solicitor.

 Lawcover provides a helpful guide to assist principals in conducting due diligence when considering whether to merge with or acquire a law practice.
 The “Due Diligence Guide for Principals” is accessible here.